perxpective/Cybersecurity-Therapy/EHD/Practical/EHD Practical 8a - pfSense with OpenVPN.md

 ![](https://i.imgur.com/GZQCaSH.png)

 5. Check if there is a WAN rule that allows incoming ICMP packets
-6. If there is no WAN rul
+6. If there is no WAN rule allowing ICMP packets, add a new WAN rule to do so

+## Adding a WAN Rule to Allow Incoming ICMP Packets
+**On InternalClient1 VM**